 Closing USA (“CUSA”), an affiliate of loanDepot.com, LLC, values your patronage and protecting your personal information is a priority.
-CUSA believes in protecting the confidentiality and security of the information we collect about you as a customer, potential customer, or former customer.
+CUSA believes in protecting the confidentiality and security of the information we collect about you as a customer, potential customer, former customer, job applicant, or employee.
 We have adopted the following policies and procedures to safeguard the personal information about you in our possession.

 Information We Collect About You

-We collect information about you to help us serve your financial needs, to provide you with quality products and services and to fulfill legal and regulatory requirements.
+We collect information about you to help us serve your financial, real estate, and insurance-related, and homeownership-related needs; to provide you with quality products and services; and to fulfill legal and regulatory requirements.
 We consider non-public information about you in our possession to be personally identifiable information, even if you cease to be a customer.
-The personally identifiable information we collect about you may include among other things:
+The personally identifiable information we collect about you may include:

 - Identifying information, such as your name, age, address, phone number and social security number